 States have the responsibility of paying unemployment benefits to eligible workers who are involuntarily terminated.
 To fund these programs, states impose unemployment tax on employers.
 State unemployment needs to be paid to the state that your employees live in; before being able to withhold and pay SUTA, you’ll need to sign up for an account with that state’s applicable agency.

 While most payroll software will complete all filings and payments on your behalf, as the employer, you will generally still be responsible for registering with the respective state agencies.
 If you’d prefer that to be handled for you, consider checking out our guide to PEOs.

-Remote employment has become more prevalent in the business world as a result of COVID-19 and with the popularity of cloud-based business solutions.
-With remote employment on the rise, it’s important that small business owners know their role and what’s required of them to remain in payroll compliance.
+Remote employment has become more prevalent in many jobs today.
+It’s important small business owners know their role and what’s required of them to remain in payroll compliance.
 Processing payroll for remote employees can be complicated, but using our state guides to understand your obligations on a state-by-state basis will make the process much easier.

-Payroll providers like Gusto can make processing payroll for remote employees much easier.
+Payroll providers like Rippling can make processing payroll for remote employees much easier.
 Its system will use each employee’s address to determine all employer accounts needed and complete all filings and payments on your behalf.
-Try it free for 30 days.